 Registering a death

-- any relative of the deceased who has knowledge of the details required to be registered (this includes a relative by marriage)
+- any relative of the deceased – including a relative by marriage

 - a person present at the death